skoppula/statium/README.md

 <b>STATIUM: smart scoring. promising proteins.</b><br>
 STATIUM is an ongoing project at the Keating Lab to quantitatively understand how amino acid sequences interact.
-This repository contains our implentation of this structure-based statistical-potential algorithm that scores how well two or more proteins bind at their interacting positions.
+This repository contains a friendly implemtation of the structure-based statistical-potential STATIUM algorithm that scores how well two or more proteins bind at their interacting positions.

 <b>Details and Documentation</b>
 ***